rtyyyyb/CLP2-titan/README.md

 titan:
-titan is a mincraft computer with the final goal to being able to opt preform any other computer in terms of storage, graphics, memory and many other areas. the main parts ws of the computer includes:
+titan is a mincraft computer with the final goal to being able to opt preform any other computer in terms of storage, graphics, memory and many other areas.
+ISA sheet here: https://docs.google.com/spreadsheets/d/10iQWIF9SvIxhDMI27a38wPMa0fUuqgq3G_UF8R2ksj4/edit#gid=0 the main parts of the computer includes:
 -16kilobyte prom (16386 bytes)
 -16bit fixed point GPU (GCGP)
 -16bit or 16bit point CPU (RLP16)